This Mediterranean lentil salad is healthy and very easy to make. Loaded with delicious vegetables, this salad is ready in about 30 minutes!

 You can add other ingredients such as cheese and different vegetables to this easy and quick lentils salad.
 Some of my favorite additions are:

 - Feta cheese

 - Sun-dried tomatoes

-This cold lentil salad can be served as a nice side dish to different dishes such as Mediterranean chicken, beef shish kabob or baked dijon salmon.
+This cold lentil salad can be served as a nice side dish to different dishes such as Mediterranean chicken, pan seared salmon, beef shish kabob or baked dijon salmon.
 You can also have it as a light lunch or dinner on its own or with a slice of crusty bread such as sourdough.